-You can do your weekly goal of physical activity on a single day or over 2 or more days.
+You can meet your weekly physical activity goal on a single day or over 2 or more days.
 Pick a day of the week to do that.
-Mark that on your agenda!
-You're always on time to take up a new habit!
+Mark it on your calendar!
+Now is a good time to take up a new habit!